Kong/docs.konghq.com/app/_includes/md/2.1.x/migrations/migrate-dev-portal.md

 Developer Portal migrations are required to upgrade from **{{site.ee_product_name}} 1.5** to **{{site.ee_product_name}} 2.1**.
-You can make these changes with the Kong templates repository using either the Kong Portal CLI, or directly in the Kong Editor UI.
+You can make these changes with the Kong templates repository using either the Kong Portal CLI, or directly in the Kong Developer Portal Editor UI.
 Using the CLI to take advantage of source control is recommended.

 ### Links to templates and CLI
 - [kong-portal-templates](https://github.com/Kong/kong-portal-templates)